 PostHog organization, a bot will automatically try to send you an email with a merch code.
 If this fails, the bot will try to let you know in a comment so that you can email Yakko (the bot creator and babysitter) and get your merch code.

-If, after a few days of having had your PR merged, you still didn't get a merch code, you can email us at email@example.com and we'll sort it out!
+If, after a few days of having had your PR merged, you still didn't get a merch code, you can email us at firstname.lastname@example.org and we'll sort it out!
+Someone on the PostHog team will send you a code manually.

-plugin, as well as send you some merch.
+app, as well as send you some merch.

 We follow the All Contributors spec for recognizing contributions.
 This means that if you are actively engaged in discussions, open bug reports, or contribute in other ways, a PostHog team member is able to add you to our contributors list for any of the contribution types listed in the link above.